 Effective July 1, 2019, full-time postdoctoral associates on appointments of at least three months accrue 15 days of vacation for the first year of employment and 20 days of vacation thereafter; part-time postdoctoral associates with appointments of at least three months and at least 50-percent time accrue vacation on a pro-rated basis.
 Vacation accrual is subject to a cap of 40 days as described in the Employment Policy Manual Section 4.2.2.c.

-If an appointment is for less than 50-percent time and for less than three years, no notice is required.
-The presumption is that such appointments are temporary and terminate on the specified date unless renewed in writing.
+If an appointment is for less than 50-percent time and for less than three years, notice of non-renewal is not required.
+The presumption is that such appointments are temporary and terminate on the specified end date unless renewed in writing.